shan-weiqiang/shan-weiqiang.github.io/_posts/2025-02-28-cplusplus-expressions.md

 Additionally, a special kind of type deduction, universal reference is considered.

 During compile time compiler has mainly two ways to deduce template parameter types: from user and auto deduction.
-In the case of user input, hatever user specifies, compiler will use them.
+In the case of user input, whatever user specifies, compiler will use them.
 If user specified reference, reference collapsing rules apply.
 Also in C++ 17, class template parameter type can also be deduced: [Class template argument deduction (CTAD) (since C++17)](https://en.cppreference.com/w/cpp/language/class_template_argument_deduction).

 ## Function template parameter type deduction